sirrodgepodge/simple-iso-fetch/README.md

-// you can reference the arrays of bound functions with the below properties, note that if you modify these arrays directly and affect order or overwrite functions, your unbind functions will no longer work simpleFetch.boundToError: [], // array of functions to be called upon error simpleFetch.boundToSuccess: [], // array of functions to be called upon success responses simpleFetch.boundToResponse: [], // array of functions to be called upon all responses
+// you can reference the arrays of bound functions with the below properties, note that if you modify these arrays directly and affect order or overwrite functions, your unbind functions will no longer work simpleIsoFetch.boundToError: [], // array of functions to be called upon error simpleIsoFetch.boundToSuccess: [], // array of functions to be called upon success responses simpleIsoFetch.boundToResponse: [], // array of functions to be called upon all responses
 ```

 # Isomorphic (Universal) Redux use